ayusht9/win-theme-switcher/README.md

 # Windows Color Mode Switcher

 This project contains PowerShell scripts to switch between Dark Mode and Light Mode for Windows and app color settings.
-The scripts modify registry settings and refresh the system without needing to restart File Explorer.

 ## Contents

 - `dark.ps1`: Switches Windows and apps to Dark Mode.